howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 Let's understand what is going on here:

 1. The `name` keyword defines the name of the workflow.
-2. `on` is used to define which events will cause the workflow to run automatically.
-In this case, it will run on a new any push to `master` or `main` remote branches.
+2. `on` is used to define which events will trigger the workflow to run automatically.
+In this case, it will run on a push to the `main` or `master` remote branch.
-3. The `uses` keyword specifies that this step will run `v2` of the `actions/checkout` action.
-This is an action that checks out your repository onto the runner.
+3. The `uses` keyword specifies that this step will run `v2` of the [`actions/checkout`](https://github.com/actions/checkout) action.
+This action checks-out your repository to the runner so your workflow can access it.
 4. The `run` keyword is used to execute any arbitrary shell command on the runner.
 In this case, you are using `npm ci` which is similar to `npm install`, but more suitable for automated environments.
 Details are available on the [npm docs](https://docs.npmjs.com/cli/v8/commands/npm-ci)
 5. The runner will execute the `migrate:deploy` npm script.
 This is to synchronize any database changes to the production database.
-The `env` is used to pass the production database connection string to the test runner.
+The `env` property provides the database connection string to the runner.
 6. This command uses the `heroku-deploy@v3.12.12` action to deploy the final code to Heroku.
 The `with` keyword is used to pass certain parameters to the action.